 3 Victoria Road Option 1 has been tried already on a temporary basis and abondoned.
 It created the victoria road 'rat run'. we consider option 2 to be a non-starter for 2 reasons; because of the narrow width of victoria road and the total removal of parking spaces is unacceptable to residents (many of us are elderly).
 Therefore, we consider option 3 to be the least worst option as it would mean use of wider road (Queens road) for a cycle lane and reduction of 'rat run' behaviour, by banning inconvinient for us as residents.
 But if it makes the road less of a dangerous rat-run, it is worth while.
-3 Page 5 Boroughbridge I live near the 'completed' phase 1 of this scheme which is rarely used. i have not seen a single cyclist use it.
+11/2022 3 5 Boroughbridge I live near the 'completed' phase 1 of this scheme which is rarely used. i have not seen a single cyclist use it.
 I do not think schemes should be forced into existing areas / infrastructure where it is clearly not feasible.
 Funds should be prioritised to ensure the quality of roads and pavements is high (Pannal Ash Road).
 It is also very frustrating to see new housing developments approved by the council where no cycle routes are included.

-I am responding to the consultation on the following NPIF Options 1.
+ı Т 1 I am responding to the consultation on the following NPIF Options 1.
 The existing proposal on Otley Road for phase 2 2.
 An alternative route for phase 2 using Victoria Road 3.
 An alternative route for phase 3 using Queens Road Beech Grove Options 4.
 Modal filters on Beech Grove with one-way on Victoria Road 5.
-One-way arrangements on Beech Grove and Victoria Road , Otley Road I support Option 1 as modified by Option 2 (reaching Beech Grove via Victoria Road and - 1/2 5 Rossett Park Road Lancaster Road), but there also needs to be a parallel crossing of Otley Road near its 14/11/2022 a junction with Beech Grove.
-The Park Avenue-Beech Grove crossing is used by many cyclists ge for whom there is currently no protection.
-There should also be priority cycle crossings of Page 126 the mouths of Park Avenue and West End Avenue.
-26 I do not support Option 3 (Queens Road).
+One-way arrangements on Beech Grove and Victoria Road Otley Road I support Option 1 as modified by Option 2 (reaching Beech Grove via Victoria Road and 1/2 5 Rossett Park Road zamenster medali, succinere also medali to se a paramer orossing or othey medalited 14/11/2022 junction with Beech Grove.
+The Park Avenue-Beech Grove crossing is used by many cyclists for whom there is currently no protection.
+There should also be priority cycle crossings of the mouths of Park Avenue and West End Avenue.
+I do not support Option 3 (Ougons Book) I do not support Option 3 (Queens Road).
 Otley Road should have a 20mph speed limit, and lower weight limits on vehicles.
 Massive lorries, such as Nostrop which regularly access Harrogate Spring Water via Otley Road and Harlow Moor Road, should not be permitted on these quite narrow roads which are also residential streets.
 Beech Grove I support Option 4 (modal filters on Beech Grove and Lancaster Road).